Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/Python-Gym-API.md

 - `uint8_visual` refers to whether to output visual observations as `uint8` values (0-255).
 Many common Gym environments (e.g. Atari) do this.
 By default, they will be floats (0.0-1.0).
 Defaults to `False`.

-- `flatten_branched` will flatten a branched discrete action space into a Gym Discrete.
-Otherwise, it will be converted into a MultiDiscrete.
+- `flatten_branched` will flatten a branched discrete action space into a gymnasium `Discrete` space.
+Otherwise, it will be converted into a `MultiDiscrete`.
 Defaults to `False`.

 - `allow_multiple_obs` will return a list of observations.
 The first elements contain the visual observations and the last element contains the array of vector observations.
 If False the environment returns a single array (containing a single visual observations, if present, otherwise the vector observation).
 Defaults to `False`.

 - `action_space_seed` is the optional seed for action sampling.
 If non-None, will be used to set the random seed on created gym.Space instances.

-The returned environment `env` will function as a gym.
+The returned environment `env` will function as a gymnasium environment.

 ## Limitations